Paddo-Head/SymWoW/README.md

 ----------------------------------

 1. Make sure you added php.exe to your system variables so you can run php as a command.
+2. Create a backup of your auth and characters database.
-2. Run the following command in the project root: "php composer.phar update".
+3. Run the following command in the project root: "php composer.phar update".
-3. Run the following command in the project root: "php composer.phar install".
+4. Run the following command in the project root: "php composer.phar install".
-4. In your browser, navigate to: "127.0.0.1/path/to/symwow/web/config.php" and follow the setup.
+5. In your browser, navigate to: "127.0.0.1/path/to/symwow/web/config.php" and follow the setup.
-5. Make sure your Trinity "auth" and "character" databases exist and run the following command in the project root: "php app/console doctrine:schema:update --force".
+6. Make sure your Trinity "auth" and "character" databases exist and run the following command in the project root: "php app/console doctrine:schema:update --force".
 (Symfony requires every table to have a identifying key so we update)